 “Sometimes more years than that.
 Some people never do it. ”

 “I know.
 Because you need special gear and a special place that won’t be destroyed by the Sims.
 Lots of set up and gear.
-Sometimes the setup and expense just pushes the work outs off and off.
-What if I told you could use these wooden guns – which cost about ten bucks each – anytime, anyplace, aiming, shooting with no safety gear, easy experimentation with moves and problems.
-You can get a lot done, safe, and cheap.”
+Sometimes the setup and expense just pushes the workouts off and off.
+What if I told you could use these wooden guns – which cost about 15 bucks each – anytime, anyplace, aiming, shooting with no safety gear, easy experimentation with moves and problems.
+You can get a lot done, safe, and cheap.

-"For a message in this main thread – DO NOT let your custom fit holster stop you from doing this training.
-(I hear this complaint or excuse).
-Just get a real cheap "ol bucket," universal holster for this type of training.
-Its just training, with bigger interactive goals about movements and fighting, and many skills more important than how exactly how tour replica pistol fits perfectly snug your custom fit holster.
-Rubber training guns don't always fit into your custom fit holster.
+Don’t let your custom fit holster stop you from doing this training.
+I hear this complaint or excuse.
+Just get a real cheap “ol bucket,” universal holster for this type of training.
+The emphasis is on bigger interactive goals about movements and fighting, and many skills more important than exactly how your replica pistol fits perfectly snug your custom fit holster.
+Rubber training guns don’t always fit into your custom holster, either.
 Yet people have persevered for decades with rubber gun training stuck in bad-fitting holsters.

 Hock’s email: HockHochheim@ForceNecessary.com